So, you’re looking to find out about some of the PROS and CONS of Affiliate marketing?

 - How to build an email list.

 It’s not rocket science though, you can start to make money as you’re figuring all this stuff out.
 You do not need to be an expert to get started.

-So, unlike a lot of things, it is really straight forward to get started and you don’t need a huge skill set.
+So, unlike a lot of things, you don’t need a huge skill set to get started.

-The skills you don’t know, you can learn without too much stress!
+The skills you don’t know, you can learn as you go, without too much stress.

 - You can start learning immediately and get started.